 Jose Gomez showed how he worked on animating the weapons for Neon Fury – VR first-person cyberpunk tower defense shooter.
-He’s done some pretty amazing stuff with weapon transformations.

 I was born and raised in Caracas, Venezuela and I’ve been doing 3d modeling since early high school.
 3d models were kind of magic to me, I was mesmerized every time I watched a CG character on screen.
 So, having access to making that magic was irresistible.
 I had a few jobs as a kid and spent every penny just pimping out my PC so I could mess around with 3d modeling software.

 Finishing high school, I was already landing a few design jobs.
 For some time, my plan was to go to the US to study 3d animation as in Venezuela there was no place to do it at the time.
 However, I quickly found my first job in the advertising industry so I stayed in Venezuela.
 That industry was a school to me, I learned every aspect of 3d production.
 I got a handle of so many techniques and tools because I worked on a new project every couple of weeks, and every project was a completely different challenge.
 A few years later, me and Alejandro Martinez, a friend who had worked with me since the very beginning, decided to open our own studio.